Course Information

 1 2 3 4 5

-1 To gain students application skills in the field of Biomedical Engineering by making them use knowledge in health sciences and engineering
+2 It provides practical skills in the field of Biomedical Engineering by utilizing knowledge from health sciences and engineering.

 Relations with Education Attainment Program Course Competencies